+There are basically two chips in the logical architecture chipsets.
 These are called the Northbridge and Southbridge.
-Though the primary purposes of the two are the same, there are certainly some differences between the two.
+Though the primary purposes of the two are the same, but there are certainly some differences between the two.

-Right from the location or placement of these two chips from their functionality, there are a lot of other particular aspects that differentiate the Northbridge from the Southbridge.
+Right from the location or placement of these two chips from their functionality, there are several other particular aspects that differentiate the Northbridge from the Southbridge.

 - The Northbridge is found at the top and is directly connected to the CPU while the Southbridge is found at the bottom of the motherboard and is connected indirectly to the CPU.